Woonsocket police investigating possible assault, kidnapping

 WOONSOCKET, R.I.
-(WPRI) — Woonsocket police are looking for a car involved in a possible assault and kidnapping.
+(WPRI) — Police are looking for a car involved in a possible assault and kidnapping.

 Officers received a call around 12:30 a.m.
 Wednesday from someone claiming to have observed an assault and possible kidnapping near Elm Street and Chalapa Avenue.